hzsrc/webpack-theme-color-replacer/README.md

 #### * configVar: string
 Optional.  to set custom var name, instead of `theme_COLOR_cfg` or `tc_cfg_xxxxxx`.
 Default is an random name which start with 'tc_cfg_'.

-#### * injectToHtml: Regex | true
+#### * injectToHtml: RegExp | true
 Optional.
 Injecting config-code into html files instead of injecting into entry js files.
-Use a Regex to check which files to be injected to. `true` is the same as `/index\.html?$/i`.
+Use a RegExp to check which files to be injected to. `true` is the same as `/index\.html?$/i`.

 # Options for runtime